Add and Configure Images in HTML Emails

 Images are Hosted in Mapp Engage (Online HTML)

-Images are uploaded to Mapp Engage servers and loaded upon opening.
+Images are stored on Mapp servers and loaded when the email is opened.